MICHGIL/Songs_In_Your_Neighborhood/README.md

-# Songs In Your Neighborhood
+# 🎵 Songs In Your Neighborhood
 ## Summary
-Project originally for Python programming labs.

-Songs In Your Neighborhood is a personal song recommendation app.
-It allows you to find songs from a chosen Spotify playlist that you might like based on a chosen song and features.
+Originally created for Python programming labs, Songs In Your Neighborhood was designed as a **personal song recommendation app**.
+It allowed the user to find songs from a chosen Spotify playlist based on a reference song and selected audio features.

-### How does it work?
+## ⚠ Spotify Web API Update & Project Status
+🚨 Update (Feb 2025): Spotify recently [removed access to audio features](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) (e.g., danceability, energy) from their API, which were a **core part** of this project.

+❌ As a result, the original functionality is no longer working.
+🔄 The project is in transition and may evolve over time.
+I may explore adapting it to focus on user behavior analysis, such as listening habits and trends.

+##  How It Used to Work
-1) Pick a Spotify playlist that you will get recommendation from
+1) Pick a Spotify playlist to use as a recommendation source.
-2) Choose a song that your recommendation will be based on
+2) Choose a reference song to base the recommendation on.
-3) Select song features that will be taken into account in recommendation
+3) Select audio features (e.g. energy, danceability, key) to guide the recommendation.
-4) Find songs in your neighborhood you might like
+4) Find similar songs in your "neighborhood" that you might like.

-## Technologies used
+## 🛠 Technologies used
 - Python
 - pandas
-- songs recommendation system with KNN algorithm
 - Spotify Web API (Spotipy)
 - GUI (Tkinter)
-- data visualisation of the nearest neighbors (matplotlib)

-## Future steps
+- KNN-style similarity search using feature distances
+- matplotlib (for visualizing nearest neighbors)

+🚨 Note: Due to Spotify API changes, the recommendation system based on audio features is no longer functional.

+## Planned upgrades (outdated due to the API update)
 - GUI major upgrade
-- data visualisation changes
+- Data visualisation changes
   - interactive annotations (hover over feature)
-- built-in music player to play snippets of recommended songs
+- Built-in music player to play snippets of recommended songs

 ## Screenshots
 ![SIYN_screenshot1](https://user-images.githubusercontent.com/50332018/233088348-b5a47b3f-de6c-45f1-8f5c-ca02dac45a09.png)